boriswolvers/Project/README.md

 * Find gyms in neighborhood (gps)
 * Upload programs with excel into the app
 * Let user make his/her own program
+* Timer in the app to track training time